Ankle pain involves any discomfort in one or both ankles.

 Diagnostic tests that may be performed include the following:

-- Aspiration of synovial fluid (fluid from the joint space) and synovial fluid analysis
+- of synovial fluid (fluid from the joint space) and Aspiration

 Nonsteroidal anti-inflammatory medications (NSAIDs), special foot gear, or braces may be prescribed.
 Surgery is sometimes needed.